kaczor6418/fast-thon/README.md

   ```
   npm run firebase:link-app [project-name]
   ```
-- To start add your firebase project to this project
+- To log in to your firebase account
   ```
-  npm run firebase:init
+  npm run firebase:login
   ```
 - To start Authentication, Firestore and Storage emulators
   ```